stacks-network/docs/src/pages/stacks-wallet/install.md

    This button downloads the software to your computer.

-2. Open a command prompt.
+2. To verify the authenticity of the downloaded package before installation, open a command prompt.

    To find the command prompt software, enter `command` into the Start menu.